Skip navigation

 Before taking fluphenazine,

-• tell your doctor if you have or have ever had glaucoma, an enlarged prostate, difficulty urinating, seizures, an overactive thyroid gland, trouble keeping your balance, or liver, kidney, or heart disease.
+• tell your doctor if you have or have ever had glaucoma, an enlarged prostate, difficulty urinating, seizures, an overactive thyroid gland, trouble keeping your balance, or kidney or heart disease.

-• tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
+• tell your doctor if you are pregnant, f you plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking fluphenazine, call your doctor.
-Fluphenazine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking fluphenazine.